nubc0der/HowInternetWorksAndLinux/README.md

 FTP: is a client-server protocol that relies on two communications channels between client and server: a command channel for controlling the conversation and a data channel for transmitting file content.
 Clients initiate conversations with servers by requesting to download a file.
 Using FTP, a client can upload, download, delete, rename, move and copy files on a server

 SFTP: SFTP, which stands for SSH File Transfer Protocol, or Secure File Transfer Protocol, is a separate protocol packaged with SSH that works in a similar way over a secure connection.
 The advantage is the ability to leverage a secure connection to transfer files and traverse the filesystem on both the local and remote system.

+SSH: is typically used to log into a remote machine and execute commands, but it also supports tunneling, forwarding TCP ports and X11 connections; it can transfer files using the associated SSH file transfer (SFTP) or secure copy (SCP) protocols.
+SSH uses the client-server model.